nathanfaucett/immutable-hash_map/README.md

     returns size of HashMap

 #### get(key: Any) -> Any
-    returns value at index
+    returns value at key

 #### has(key: Any) -> Boolean
     returns true if hash map contains key

 #### set(key: Any, value: Any) -> HashMap
-    returns new HashMap if value at key is different
+    returns new HashMap if value at key is not set or different

 #### remove(key: Any) -> HashMap
     returns new HashMap without the value at key